buildpacks/spec/buildpack.md

 The lifecycle MUST accept slices that do not contain any files or directory.
 However, the lifecycle MAY warn about such slices.

-The lifecycle MUST include all unmatched files in the app directory in zero or more additional layers in the OCI image.
+The lifecycle MUST include all unmatched files in the app directory in any number of additional layers in the OCI image.

 ### Build Plan (TOML)